 Business Uncertainty Related to the Coronavirus

-The COVID-19 pandemic has presented a substantial public health and economic challenge around the world.
-Our business operations and financial condition and results have been impacted to varying degrees, and the impact may continue in future quarters as we conduct our HOPE-3 trial and expand our exosomes-based research and development programs.
+The COVID-19 pandemic presented substantial public health and economic challenges around the world.
+Our business operations and financial condition and results have been impacted to varying degrees, and the impact may continue in future periods.